Generative AI in Cybersecurity: How It’s Being Used + 8 Examples

 Improving incident response

 Another successful application of generative AI in cybersecurity is in incident response.
-Generative AI can provide security analysts with response strategies based on successful tactics used in past incidents, which can help speed up incident response.
+Generative AI can provide security analysts with response strategies based on successful tactics used in past incidents, which can help speed up incident response workflows.
 Gen AI can also continue to learn from incidents to adapt these response strategies over time.
 Organizations can use generative AI to automate the creation of incident response reports as well.

 Generative AI in cybersecurity examples